Dym077/drf-api02/README.md

 A series of manual tests were utilized to check all endpoints.

 #### Found bugs while testing
+![Bad Request](documentation/bad_request.png)
-One of the most frustrating bugs I encountered during development, was an axioserror which was related to the "reviews" model.
+One of the most frustrating bugs I encountered during development and testing of the API, was an axioserror which was related to the "reviews" model.
 When attempting to post a review from the ReviewCreateForm on selected artwork, the devtools console returned "AxiosError Bad Request" For some reason, the front end could not communicate at all with the API.
-![Bad Request](documentation/bad_request.png)
+The reason for this bug was in the front end of this project.
+Because there were only one field for the review implemented, and the API requires four fields, the digital handshake could not be executed properly.

 #### Fixed bugs